-This report is made solely to the Governing Body, in accordance with paragraph 13(2) of the University's Articles of Government and section 124B of the Education Reform Act 1988.
-Our audit work has been undertaken so that we might state to the Governing Body those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the School and the Governing Body for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Board of Governors, in accordance with the School's Articles of Government and section 124B of the Education Reform Act 1988.
+Our audit work has been undertaken so that we might state to the Board of Governors those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the School and the Board of Governors for our audit work, for this report, or for the opinions we have formed.